- Haka Ka Mate Attribution Act guidelines

 Plant Variety Rights Act 1987 review

-We will be holding regional hui with Māori during the consultation period to discuss both the Plant Variety Rights Act 1987 review issues paper and the patent disclosure of origin discussion document.
+We also held regional hui with Māori during the consultation period to discuss both the Plant Variety Rights Act 1987 review issues paper and the patent disclosure of origin discussion document.

 If you would like to be kept informed about our work on patent disclosure of origin and/or the Plant Variety Rights Act 1987 review subscribe for updates(external link).

-Once the consultation period closes on the discussion document, we will review the submissions received and provide advice to ministers.
-The Government is expected to make a decision on how to proceed in the first half of 2019.
+The Government is expected to make a decision on next steps in the first half of 2019.